keyyone/tea-nma-project/README.md

 # 📬 Tea NMA Project

-A simple Node.js project using the `nma` package, created for Tea Network registration and airdrop eligibility.
+This is a simpleimple Node.js project using the `nma` package, created for Tea Network registration and airdrop eligibility.

 ## 📦 How to Run